Baked Peach French Toast

 Bake at 350, covered, for about 30 minutes.
 Remove foil and bake an additional 5-10 minutes until bread toasts but doesn’t scorch and get too brown.

 Baked Peach French Toast is like an upside-down-cake.
 To serve this dish you scoop the toast with a spatula onto the plate.
 Then, any remaining peaches in the baking dish are piled on top.
-I love this wonderful breakfast dish with peaches, but you can use apple, cherry, or blueberry pie filling if you prefer.

 Here’s the recipe.